What is local government?

 From floods in Manchester to cyclones in Mozambique, the climate emergency is a global problem.
-But we know solutions can be found in our local communities.
+But we believe solutions can be found in our local communities.

-On 6 May 2021, a series of elections are taking place across England and Wales.
+In May 2022, a series of elections are taking place across England and Wales.

 Key issues that directly impact your everyday life, such as the air quality in your neighbourhood and access to good quality green space nearby, will be determined by how people vote.
 Yet despite their importance, polls show 70% of the public don't vote on who leads their community.

 If you'd like to find out more about possible elections (and candidates) in your area, visit whocanivotefor.co.uk Please note that in some areas candidates might not officially declare their candidacy until 5 April.
 And make sure you're registered to vote, so you can have your say in your community's future.

 Please note: you will need Voter ID to vote.
 Accepted forms of ID can be found on the electoral commission website.
 If you have no photo ID or if: